Low-temperature spectrum of the quantum transfer matrix of the XXZ chain in the massless regime: Introduction

 The physical content of the model depends on the values of the anisotropy $\De$ and of the magnetic field $h$.
-At zero temperature and zero magnetic field, \symbolfootnote[1]{There is a long story regarding the rigorous proof of this simple statement.
+At zero temperature and zero magnetic field\symbolfootnote[1]{There is a long story regarding the rigorous proof of this simple statement.
 The result was first argued formally in the physics literature \cite{BabelondeVegaVialletStringHypothesisWrongXXZ, DeVegaWoynarowichFiniteSizeCorrections6VertexNLIEmethod, DescloizeauxGaudinExcitationsXXZ+Gap,DescloizeauxPearsonExcitationsXXX, DestriLowensteinFirstIntroHKBAEAndArgumentForStringIsWrong, VirosztekWoynarovichStudyofExcitedStatesinXXZHigherLevelBAECalculations}.
 A proof relevant for the ferromagnetic regime can be found in \cite{BabbittThomasPlancherelFormulaInfiniteXXX,ThomasGSRepForFerromagneticXXX}.
 A proof for the massless regime can be found in \cite{KozProofOfDensityOfBetheRoots}.
-The existence of a massive phase when $\De>1$ has not been, to the best of our knowledge, rigorously established yet.} the model is ferromagnetic and has a massive spectrum when $\De \le -1$, while it is antiferromagnetic with a massless spectrum for $-1 < \De \leq 1$ and with a massive spectrum for $\De>1$.
-At finite magnetic field the boundaries between the different phases depend on $\De$ and $h$.
-From now on, for definiteness, we shall solely focus on that part of the massless antiferromagnetic regime for which $0 < h < 4J (1 + \De)$ and $-1 < \De < 1$.
-In this parameter regime it is convenient to adopt the reparameterisation \beq \De = \cos(\zeta) \qquad \e{with} \qquad \zeta \in \intoo{0}{\pi} \;. \enq Here, we exclude the values $0$ and $\pi$, \textit{viz}.\ $\De=\pm1$, since these are special and demand an independent treatment.
-Also, for technical reasons that will be apparent in the following, we shall always assume that $\zeta \not \in \pi \mathbb{Q}$.
+The existence of a massive phase when $\De>1$ has not been, to the best of our knowledge, rigorously established yet.}, the model is ferromagnetic and has a massive spectrum when $\De \le -1$, while it is antiferromagnetic with a massless spectrum for $-1 < \De \leq 1$ and with a massive spectrum for $\De>1$.
+At finite magnetic field, the boundaries between the different phases depend on $\De$ and $h$.
+From now on we shall solely focus on that part of the massless antiferromagnetic regime for which $0 < h < 4J (1 + \De)$ and $-1 < \De < 1$.
+This regime is the most interesting from the point of view of physical applications as it corresponds to the range of parameters where universality arises in the low-temperature limit.
+In the parameter regime of interest, it is convenient to adopt the reparameterisation \beq \De = \cos(\zeta) \qquad \e{with} \qquad \zeta \in \intoo{0}{\pi} \;. \enq Here, we exclude the values $0$ and $\pi$, \textit{viz}.\ $\De=\pm1$, since these are special and demand an independent treatment.
+Also, for technical reasons that will be apparent in the following, we shall assume that $\zeta \not \in \pi \mathbb{Q}$ unless explicitly stated otherwise.